Washington and Lee University: 20th century and beyond

 After Lee's death, the institution continued his program of educational innovation, modernization, and expansion.
 In 1905, the board of trustees formally organized a School of Commerce in order to train students in business and finance alongside the college and the School of Law.
 In 1995, Ernest Williams II of the Class of 1938 endowed the School of Commerce which was renamed the Ernest Williams II School of Commerce, Economics, and Politics.
 Also in 1905, Andrew Carnegie donated $55,000 to the Washington and Lee for the erection of a new library.

 Omicron Delta Kappa or ODK, a national honor society, was founded at Washington and Lee on December 3, 1914.
-For many years ODK's annual convocation was held at the school in Lee Chapel on or about Robert E. Lee's birthday, January 19, in conjunction with a board of trustees-mandated holiday/Lee commemoration called "Founders Day," a version of the Robert E. Lee Day birthday holiday still officially celebrated in a few southern states.
+For many years ODK's annual convocation was held at the school in University Chapel on or about Robert E. Lee's birthday, January 19, in conjunction with a board of trustees-mandated holiday/Lee commemoration called "Founders Day", a version of the Robert E. Lee Day birthday holiday still officially celebrated in a few southern states.
 (The board of trustees announced the discontinuation of "Founders Day" on June 4, 2021.)
 ODK Chapters, known as Circles, are located on over 300 college campuses.
 The society recognizes achievement in the five areas of scholarship; athletics; campus/community service, social/religious activities, and campus government; journalism, speech and the mass media; and creative and performing arts.
 ODK is a quasi-secret society with regard to the way in which its members are selected and kept secret for a period of time.
 Membership in the Omicron Delta Kappa Society is regarded as one of the highest collegiate honors that can be awarded to an individual, along with Phi Kappa Phi and Phi Beta Kappa.
 Some circles limit membership to less than the top one quarter of one percent of students on their respective campuses.
 Omicron Delta Kappa continues to maintain its headquarters in Lexington and is a major presence at W&L.